Soko Islands: Tai A Chau Vietnamese Detention Centre

+Developments after 2000

+In 2006, a low-level radioactive waste storage facility was built on Siu A Chau.
+It remains the only facility of this type in Hong Kong.
+The facility repurposes disused air raid tunnels to deal with Hong Kong's radioactive waste for the next 100 years, the complex comprises a 55 m jetty, a shielded waste storage vault, a fully equipped laboratory, an automatic control room, a wastewater management system and specially designed waste reception and processing areas.

 In 2016, CLP Power proposed the islands as site for a terminal to receive liquefied natural gas (LNG) for use in electricity generation.
 This proposal is opposed by local environmental groups because the surrounding waters are an important habitat for various marine species, particularly the rare Chinese white dolphin.

 In February 2020, OceansAsia reported finding 70 face masks washed up on one beach of the islands.
 The same beach was examined the following November, and OceansAsia volunteers reported collecting 54 more masks.

 Conservation

 The soft shore beach of Siu A Chau can attract green turtles and the islands were proposed to be a protected marine park.

 The South Lantau Marine Park (南大嶼海岸公園) was designated as a marine park in June 2022.
 It encompasses the Soko Islands and an area between Siu A Chau and Tai A Chau.
 The stated aim of the marine park is to help conserve the Chinese white dolphins and finless Porpoises.